0x20F/ix/README.md

 #### `to`
 The output directory for the file.
+> If the directory does not exist, it will be created before saving the file.

 If not specified, the file will be added to the same directory as the original one, but with an `.ix` extension so it doesn't overwrite the original one (unlesss specified otherwise with the `as` key).
 ```bash